 Applicants seeking admission to the Initial Administrator License program must hold an approved master's degree such as a master of arts in teaching (MAT) degree from an accredited college or university, with a minimum GPA of 3.0.
-For applicants with
+For applicants with an undergraduate college degree only, the applicant must complete a master's or higher degree including the approved Initial Administrator License program.
+In addition, applicants must complete the following to be considered for admission to the program:

-• Educational Foundations and Leadership application form and application fee
+Educational Foundations and Leadership application form and application fee